StinanH/RestaurantManager/README.md

 Update info about table at restaurant using restaurant id and table id
 ```
 {
-  "tableId": 0,    <- id of table to update
+  "tableId": 0,          <- Id of table to update
   "nrOfSeats": 0         <- Max amount of number of seats at table (Not currently in use)
 }
 ```
 ### DELETE - /restaurant/{restaurantId}/Table/{tableId}